-Example 8 (Stata): Working with pTargetCAWI (find R example here)
+Example 9 (Stata): Working with pTargetCAWI (find R example here)

 '''

 open pTargetCAWI

 use ${datapath}/SC5_pTargetCAWI_D${version}.dta, clear

-only keep a single variable, and IDs

-keep ID_t wave t289902
+only keep a single variable, and IDs keep ID_t wave t289902

 suppose you want to know if somebody ever lived with roommates.

 Then you could make use of the expression "t289902==1", which is true (1)

 if there has been a roommate, or false (0) otherwise.
-The maximum of

-this expression over waves results in 1 if any wave ever evaluated to true,

-and 0 otherwise.

-egen roommate = max(t289902==1), by(ID_t)
+The maximum of this expression over waves results in 1 if any wave ever evaluated to true, and 0 otherwise. egen roommate = max(t289902==1), by(ID_t)

-only keep this variable; as all waves contain the same information, we

-can fall back to cross-sectional structure
+only keep this variable; as all waves contain the same information, we can fall back to cross-sectional structure '''

-keep ID_t roommate

-duplicates drop

-tempfile room

-'''